DataDog/kics/documentation/rules/terraform/gcp/google_project_auto_create_network_disabled.md

 ### Description

  This check ensures that the `auto_create_network` attribute in the `google_project` resource is set to `false`.
 When `auto_create_network` is set to `true` or left unset (the default), Google Cloud automatically creates a default network with permissive firewall rules, potentially exposing resources to unauthorized access.
-Secure configuration requires explicitly setting `auto_create_network = false` as shown below:
+Secure configuration requires explicitly setting `auto_create_network = false`, as shown below:

 ```
 resource "google_project" "example" {